Services

 • Snapchat's 2018 redesign confused users so thoroughly that Kylie Jenner's single tweet criticizing it wiped out $1.3 billion in market value

-• Digg v4 in 2010 alienated its user base so completely that the site never recovered, eventually selling for parts
+• Digg v4 in 2010 alienated its user base so completely that the site never recovered

 • Windows 8 attempted to reinvent desktop computing and created such backlash that Microsoft had to partially backtrack with Windows 10